Head coach Michael White post-game

 Jones earned his bachelor's degree in business management from Samford.

-He and his wife, Tiffany, have one son, Nico.
+He and his wife, Tiffany, have two sons, Nico and Max.